turgu1/esp32-oberon-compiler/doc/internals.md

 ## Memory usage

 Memory mapping is done by the linker, using a descriptor located in file `lib/ld/esp32.ld`.
 This file defines the location of each section as described above, but also identify the location of the stack and the heap.
+It is still a temporary solution as the complete code is currently put in RAM.
+The target is to have the code pushed in flash memory, using automated swapping mechanism to retrieve code into a RAM cache for execution.

 (TBC)